-Receive SCRA Benefits
+Receive SCRA Benefits from Lenders

 This process varies depending on the company.
+While some companies require you to provide notification immediately, others may have a window of 30-180 days.
 We’ve also prepared a list of companies offering SCRA benefits, so that you can easily apply Servicemembers Civil Relief Act protections and provisions to your eligible accounts and loans.

 For more information on your Servicemembers Civil Relief Act benefits, please contact your base Legal Assistance Office, or visit the official website on Servicemembers Civil Relief Act